-How Do I Get My Car Insurance Policy Reinstated?
+How to Get Your Car Insurance Policy Reinstated

 Many times getting your car insurance policy reinstated is the best route to go after your policy has been canceled.
 However, reinstatement after missing your payment grace period can be a tricky situation.
 It is important to understand what reinstatement means and the process of getting your car insurance reinstated.
 Learn the benefits of reinstating your policy and tips to make your chances of being successful better.

 What Is a Car Insurance Reinstatement?

 Typically a car insurance reinstatement comes after your policy has lapsed due to not making your payment on time.
 A policy reinstatement comes from the same insurance carrier you were previously insured.
 Often a reinstatement comes with your same policy number and coverage.
 Car insurance reinstatement can come in two different forms.
 One where your policy lapse stays in place and your reinstatement comes with new effective dates.
 The second way is where you continue with your previous policy as if a lapse never occurred.

 A reinstatement without a lapse is the better deal.

 Even though getting an insurance quote is not necessarily difficult, it can be time-consuming and a bit of a hassle.
 Being able to re-activate your old policy is the simplest way to get coverage back on your vehicle.
 It definitely the best benefit of reinstating.
 Staying with an insurance carrier you are familiar with is also important.
 Stick with your same agency if they are providing you with good customer service.
 Since many states surcharge your car insurance if your policy has a lapse, going with a reinstated policy could be the cheapest way for you to go.

 - Removal from a payment plan